jaxdb/jaxdb/dmlx/README.md

   </plugin>
   ```

-5. Run `mvn generate-resources`, and upon successful execution of the `dbb-maven-plugin`, an `basis.xsd` will be created in `generated-resources/dbb`.
+5. Run `mvn generate-resources`, and upon successful execution of the `rdb-maven-plugin`, an `basis.xsd` will be created in `generated-resources/rdb`.

 6. Create a `data.dmlx` file in the `src/main/resources` directory.